SeabookChen/seabookchen.net/_posts/2014-03-23-evaluate-and-validate-xpath-css-selectors-in-chrome-developer-tools.md

 2. Switch to `Console` panel.
 3. Type in XPath like `$x(".//header")` to evaluate and validate.
 4. Type in CSS selectors like `$$("header")` to evaluate and validate.
-5. Check the results returned from console execution.
+5. Check results returned from console execution.
-	- If there are matched elements, they will be return in a list.
+	- If elements are matched, they will be returned in a list.
 Otherwise an empty list `[ ]` is shown.

 	> $x(".//article")<br />
 	> [&lt;article class="unit-article layout-post"&gt;...&lt;/article&gt;]